 vi either as the default editor for composing messages or as an

-alternative editor that is invoked when you type "^_
+alternative editor that is invoked when you type "^_" in

 the Message Text part of the screen.